brickj/trading-ai/README.md

 ---

-A comprehensive **Python application** that uses AI-powered sentiment analysis to generate options trading signals.
+A comprehensive **Python application** that uses AI-powered sentiment analysis to generate stock, options and crypto trading signals.
 This educational tool combines news sentiment analysis with options trading strategies, featuring a modern Flask web interface, PostgreSQL caching for 2,400x performance improvements, and enterprise-grade architecture.

 **🚀 Production-Ready**: Optimized with PostgreSQL cache, smart batching, and WebSocket updates for enterprise performance.